-Once you have a domain name registered, you (or your website “guru”) go to wordpress.org and download the WordPress software onto the website and your done.
+Once you have a domain name registered, you (or your website “guru”) go to wordpress.org and download the WordPress software onto the website and you're done.
 Then you can tweak it, change its theme, add plugins and start blogging!

-In the end I think both blogger or WordPress are fine to use.
+In the end, I think both blogger or WordPress are fine to use.
 Both are easy to use and give you TONS of tools.
 WordPress does offer more flexibility in what you can do, but that also means it can be a wee bit more confusing – especially for those just starting out.

 Remember.
 It’s not that one is better than another.
 It’s what YOU like.
 Also Blogger and WordPress are not the only blogging systems out there.
 For me, my first blog was on Blogger.
 From there, I signed up to wordPress.com and then to WordPress.org.

-Regardless, of what you use, blog can be an excellent way to add extra pizzazz to your website and let people get to know you better.
+Regardless, of what you use, a blog can be an excellent way to add extra pizzazz to your website and let people get to know you better.